 - Enhance the diversity of faculty and faculty leadership;

 - Help ensure a positive faculty work environment through such strategies as mentoring programs and work/life initiatives.

-The OFD works with Dana-Farber leadership to identify policies and practices that support faculty career development.
-The Committee for Women Faculty, Clinical Faculty Council and OFD Advisory Committee provide input and direction for the work of the
+The OFDPI works with Dana-Farber leadership to identify policies and practices that support faculty career development.
+The Committee for Women Faculty, Clinical Faculty Council and OFDPI Advisory Committee provide input and direction for the work of the

 Hallmark efforts in these areas include: